cstefanache/templlmos/debug/gui_gui-styles.md

 }

 ```</pre>
-### Instruction: 2
+### Instruction: 3
-<pre style='text-wrap: wrap'> Generate browser vanilla JS code without the use of any library or framework.
-All the `os` functions are already defined.
+<pre style='text-wrap: wrap'>You are an AI programming assistant that generates only JS and CSS code.
 ### Instruction:

  css style for a  `.resizeHandle` class with the following rules:
 - a width and height of 0px
 - an absolute position
 - a bottom and right of 0
 - a cursor of se-resize
-- border width: 0 0 5px 5px
+- border width: 0 0 10px 10px
 - border style: solid
 - `border-color: transparent transparent #ff7200 transparent`
 - transform: rotate(0deg)
 ### Response:
 </pre>
+#### Output: 2
-<pre style='text-wrap: wrap'>Sure, here is the CSS code you requested:
+<pre style='text-wrap: wrap'>Sure, here is your CSS code:

 ```css
 .resizeHandle {